-The poorly planned and executed Arras counter attack hit the passing 7th Panzer Division at its weakest spot, Erwin Rommel. the German divisional commander who defeated the attack brilliantly exaggerated the size of the force he faced, which lead to a scare in the Germans HQ and the armour being halted.
+The poorly planned and executed Arras counter attack hit the passing 7th Panzer Division at its weakest spot.
+Erwin Rommel the German divisional commander defeated the attack brilliantly, but exaggerated the size of the force he faced, which lead to a scare in the Germans HQ and the armour being halted.

 The weather was kind to the Allies..
 Rain in late May hampered the Germans, while the sea was never too rough to prevent an evacuation.
-Three days of gales of the sort that delayed D Day would have left the BEF on the beaches.
+Three days of gales of the sort that delayed D Day would have left much of the British Expeditionary Force on the beaches.

 The collapse of France and the Low Countries in 1940 was one of the most dramatic and unexpected events in the Second World War.
 France was the world’s leading military power.
 Its ally Britain was the world’s leading naval power.
 Both had stronger economies than Germany, and could draw the resources of the world’s largest empires.
 Yet, in a short campaign the Germans defeated France, Britain, Belgium and the Netherlands.
 There have been arguments about why ever since.
 Here are some of the arguments and where to go to gain insights into the campaign.